suchokrates1/lista-obecnosci/README.md

 A `.dockerignore` file keeps the image small by skipping development files like `.git` and the `migrations` directory when building.

+### Asynchronous e-mail sending

+The helper functions `send_plain_email` and `email_do_koordynatora` accept a `queue=True` argument.
+When enabled, outgoing messages are queued and delivered by a background thread instead of being sent immediately.

 ## Database setup

 Install the required packages first: